 |Regular Weekday volunteers||14||656|

 Volunteers have been an integral part of our organization.
 We regularly assess the needs of our organization to identify

-to maximize the impact to our organization growth as well as for the volunteer.
-A sustained engagement over a significant
+journey to maximize the impact to our organization growth as well as for the volunteer.
+A sustained engagement

 If you are interested in volunteering with our organization then write to us at firstname.lastname@example.org